 Not Taking Things Serious

 Okawara’s first professional encounter with the King of the Monsters occurred in 1984, when he served as an assistant on Koji Hashimoto’s The Return of Godzilla.
-How fitting, in hindsight, that the most fiscally successful director of the Heisei series began his association with the very film which gave birth to the Heisei series.
-At the same time, though, working on this particular motion picture wasn’t exactly a defining moment.
+While it is strangely fitting that the most fiscally successful director of the Heisei series began his association with the film that gave birth to said series, working on this particular film wasn’t exactly a defining moment.
 The Return of Godzilla was a serious, grounded film which bore precious few similarities to those Okawara would later direct; and if the production left any lingering influence on him at all, it was the assertion, offered in hindsight, that “everyone took it way too seriously” and that the final product would’ve been better had they “concentrated on making it a more entertaining movie.”
 To him, monster movies weren’t something to be treated with a no-nonsense approach.

 This mindset is more than evident in the man’s work.
 While the monsters are, for the most part, played straight, the human scenes in Okawara’s pictures are frequently littered with little moments of character interplay clearly intended as humor.
 As an example, let’s consider the first act of Godzilla vs. Mothra.
 Following a silly Indiana Jones-esque sequence staged in an ancient temple, the film’s three main characters venture to the remote Infant Island in search of what turns out to be Mothra’s egg.
 Upon reaching terra firma, they set out on foot and proceed to comically bungle their way through the forest.
 After venturing inland a ways, they attempt to cross a rickety old bridge, only to have it shatter beneath their weight.
 (As they hang from the debris, two of the adventurers—a divorced couple—chastise one another.)
 In the end, they jump into the river and swim ashore, where their designated leader pulls out a map and makes a discovery: they can reach their destination quicker if they travel by water; the incident on the bridge was a blessing in disguise.
 At that moment, his two companions rise into frame and simultaneously pour the water from their shoes.
 An intentionally funny sequence that actually pays off rather well, exhibiting some of the better directing in Okawara’s early career.